BlockchainCommons/SmartCustodyBook/manuscript/00-preface.md

 {pagebreak}

-# Introduction to the Book
+# Preface to the Book

 This is a book about [#SmartCustody](https://www.SmartCustody.com), which we define as: